Temperature sensitivity of a Thorium-229 solid-state nuclear clock

 Besides the application in metrology, the thorium nuclear transition can also be used to precisely probe material properties such as the local electron density.
 Mössbauer spectroscopy uses nuclear transitions to study the chemical environment surrounding the nucleus, including oxidation state, local magnetic field couplings, and electron distribution~\cite{Gutlich2012,Bianchi2021}.
 It is useful for many applications such as spin crossover in organometallic compounds~\cite{Kuzmann2021}, bioinorganic systems~\cite{Kamnev2021} including metalloproteins~\cite{Kamnev2017}, nanomaterials~\cite{Alenkina2022}, and temperature dependent studies of solids~\cite{Weber2014}.
 There are over 45 active Mössbauer elements used today~\cite{Bianchi2021}, including thorium-232~\cite{Hershkowitz1968}.
 Mössbauer spectroscopy is typically conducted using gamma ray sources or synchrotron radiation.
 The thorium-229 nucleus is the first and possibly only Mössbauer active transition accessible by current tabletop laser sources.

-In this work, we measure the \thorm{} transition at multiple temperature (\textit{T}) values and extract the \textit{T}-dependent electric quadrupole splittings and the chemical isomer shift.
-We confirm that the nuclear quadrupole ratio remains constant while the extracted electric field gradient (EFG) and the absolute transition frequency show clear changes with respect to temperature.
+In this work, we measure the \thorm{} transition at multiple temperature (\textit{T}) values and extract the \textit{T}-dependent electric quadrupole splittings and the unsplit, or isomeric shift.
+Both the electric field gradient (EFG) and the unsplit transition frequency show clear changes with respect to temperature.
 These indicate that as \textit{T} increases, the electron density and EFG at the nucleus both decrease (see discussion below).
-One line, the \textit{m} = $\pm$5/2 → $\pm$3/2 transition, is particularly insensitive to temperature change due to cancellation of the splitting from the absolute shift, making it suitable for future stable clock operation.\\
+One line, the \textit{m} = $\pm$5/2 → $\pm$3/2 transition, is over an order of magnitude less sensitive to temperature change due to partial cancellation of the splitting and the isomeric shift, making it suitable for future stable clock operation.

-\textit{Methods.} We measure the absolute frequency of the transition through direct VUV frequency comb spectroscopy, described in detail in previous publications~\cite{Zhang2024,Cingoz2012,Zhang2022}.
-Our setup is shown in Fig.~\ref{fig:setup}a.
-A \thor-doped calcium fluoride crystal (\thor:CaF$_2$ grown at TU Wien, see Refs.~\cite{Beeks2023,Beeks2024caf2} for details) is cooled in a vacuum chamber via an external dewar connected to a cold trap and a copper thermal link.
-The reported \textit{T} is read out using a sensor attached to the same mount as the crystal.
-Measurements were done at three temperatures: 150(1)\,K using liquid nitrogen, 229(1)\,K using a mixture of dry ice and methanol, and 293(1)\,K at room temperature.
-After initial equilibration, \textit{T} remains stable to within 1\,K for each \textit{T} range during the measurement time.
-We conduct scans by changing the come repetition frequency, which shifts the VUV comb mode spacing.

-For each spectroscopic feature, the comb mode exciting the transition at 150 K was determined in our previous work~\cite{Zhang2024}.
-We expect that the \textit{T}-dependent shift is on the order of $\sim$1\,MHz or less~\cite{Rellergert2010,Kazakov2012}, which is much less than the comb mode spacing of 75 MHz (Fig.~\ref{fig:setup}b).
-Thus, the comb mode number exciting a given transition remains the same for all temperatures.
-We find that the measured transition lines are in strong agreement with expected electric quadrupole splittings (see below), further indicating that our assumption is valid.
-The center frequency of each line is determined using previously described methods~\cite{Zhang2024}.
-The absolute frequency for each feature is determined from the frequency comb equation,

-where $N$ is the integer comb mode number ($\sim$2.7~$\times$~10$^{7}$), $f_{\rm rep}$ is the comb repetition frequency, and $f_\mathrm{CEO}$, the carrier envelope offset frequency, is –8\,MHz in this study.
-The uncertainty of each line is determined by multiplying the center frequency uncertainty in \textit{f}$_{\mathrm{rep}}$ by the comb mode number.\\